ogr3/cag-labb-kafka/order-processing/README.md

 2. Then shut down your consumer.
 3. Then add an order with the order-producer.
 4. Now the command above should say lag = 1, there is one message not consumed yet for that consumer group.
+5. When you fire up your order-processor again, it will immediately consume the order and lag = 0 will be back...